- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Other Neurological Impairments

-In addition to HIE, cerebral palsy, and developmental delays, umbilical cord compression injuries can lead to:
+In addition to HIE, CP, and developmental delays, umbilical cord compression injuries can lead to:

 - Seizures caused by abnormal brain activity;